-- Easy diagram creation with automatic connection of shapes. - Timer for carrying out design workshops. - Stickers and notes for sharing and grouping ideas. - Freehand tool for drawing, annotating, and quick notes. - Support votes and reactions for quick feedback on questions and choosing between ideas. - Integrate existing screens or elements from the Figma[®] tool design libraries.
+- Easy diagram creation with automatic connection of shapes. - Timer for carrying out design workshops. - Stickers and notes for sharing and grouping ideas. - Freehand tool for drawing, annotating, and quick notes. - Support votes and reactions for quick feedback on questions and choosing between ideas. - Integrate existing screens or elements from the Figma® tool design libraries. - Share files via link.